sligara7/dnd_creator/SERVICE_GAPS.md

 - Code examples in multiple languages
 - Ready for FastAPI integration

-Note: Service is feature complete, remaining work focuses on testing, performance, and documentation
+Note: Service is feature complete with:
+- Complete test coverage with performance baselines
+- Comprehensive OpenAPI/Swagger documentation
+- Operational guide for deployment and maintenance
+- Implementation guide for developers
+- All core features implemented and tested

 ### Campaign Service
 Status: IN PROGRESS